panurge-ws/ng-imago/README.md

     // configuring defaults option and sizez
     function(ngImagoProvider) {
-    	// see the defaults settings and sizes console.log(ngImagoProvider.defaultsSettings());
+    	// see the defaults settings and sizes
-    	console.log(ngImagoProvider.defaultsSizes());
+        // used with no value, the following functions are getter var myDefaultSettings = ngImagoProvider.defaultsSettings();
+        var myDefaultSizes = ngImagoProvider.defaultsSizes();
-    	// you can use the function as a setter to pass an object with you customized defaults
+    	// you can use these functions as a setter passing an object with your customized defaults
     	// E.g. defaultsSettings({avoid_cache:false, loaded_class:'my-loaded-class'});
     	// add a custom size attribute with custom media query ngImagoProvider.addDefaultSize('custom', 'only screen and (min-width:400px)');